-Hadassah Foundation Germany was founded by HMRA in 2016 under German law whose purpose is to raise funds and direct these funds to promote science and research, medical, and public health care as well as professional training by a tax-privileged or a public corporation.
+Hadassah Foundation Germany is a nonprofit organization founded by HMRA in 2016 under German law whose purpose is to raise funds and direct these funds to promote science and research, medical, and public healthcare, as well as professional training by a tax-privileged or a public corporation.
 The authorized representatives of HMRA (and therefore of Hadassah Foundation Germany) are currently officers of HWZOA.

-Hadassah Mexico, A.C. was founded in 1999 in Mexico.
+Hadassah Mexico, A.C. is a nonprofit association founded in 1999 in Mexico.
 The Associates of Hadassah Mexico, A.C. are HWZOA board members who elect the Board of Hadassah Mexico, A.C.
 The Board of Hadassah Mexico, A.C. includes members of the Board of HWZOA.
 The sole corporate member of Hadassah Mexico, A.C. is HWZOA.
 The purpose of Hadassah Mexico, A.C. is similar to the purpose of HIL regarding HMO and includes promotional activities and the development of programs, lectures, etc. in Mexico and pursuant to Mexican law.